olemke/planet/README.md

 python plot-histogram.py barbados-large-results.json [-d]
 ```

-`-d` as a second paramter will only respect already download images for the statistics.
+`-d` as a second paramter will also show downloaded images in the histogram.
+Data is grouped by default by day of year, pass `-m` to group by month.

 ### Map of the locations of the found images